Anxiety And AI: Why Does Artificial Intelligence Evoke Anxiety?

 The early years were characterized by optimism and rapid development, with researchers creating machines capable of simulating basic human cognitive functions.
 In the 1950s, Alan Turing proposed the Turing Test.
 In the 1960s, the first chatbot, Eliza, was developed.

 However, AI’s progress experienced a slowdown in the 1970s and 1980s, often referred to as the “AI winter.”
 This slowdown was due to various factors, including a lack of computational power and a limited understanding of human cognition.
-Despite these setbacks, these years were crucial for laying the groundwork for future advancements.
+Despite these setbacks, these years were crucial for researchers and for laying the groundwork for future advancements.

 With the explosion of big data in the 21st century, artificial intelligence experienced another surge.
 Machine learning algorithms were fed enormous datasets, helping them become more sophisticated and accurate.
 This change led to the development of deep learning, where artificial neural networks — inspired by the human brain — enabled machines to process and learn from complex, unstructured data.